-Born Christine Nofchissey in 1948, Christine McHorse is a Navajo potter and sculptor.
-She's proud to be 100% Navajo.
-She has won so many awards for her work it has been raised into a whole other classification.
+Born Christine Nofchissey in 1948, Christine McHorse was a Navajo potter and sculptor.
+She was proud to be 100% Navajo.
+She earned so many awards for her work that her name was raised into a whole other classification.

 Christine's father was a heavy equipment operator at a copper mine near Clifton, AZ.
 Christine grew up there, attending regular public schools.
 She spent summers on the Navajo Reservation with her grandmother, herding sheep near Ganado.